 The essays included in the collections cover a very wide range of themes, from history, philosophy, literature, arts, and geography, to customs and habits.
 The book includes in total 1,230 small chapters, each dealing with a different theme.
-His book is especially noteworthy because of the citation of a lot of political matters from Song period laws, statutes and regulations, and information about Song period personalities.
-Hong Mai also commented some passages of ancient writings, like the Confucian Classics Yijing 易經 and Shijing 詩經, and rectified errors in earlier Song period writings like Shen Kua's 沈括 collection Mengqi bitan 夢溪筆談 or the collection Dunzhai xianlan 遁齋閑覽 by Chen Zhengmin 陳正敏.
+His book is especially noteworthy because of the citation of a lot of political matters from Song-period laws, statutes and regulations, and information about personalities of the time.
+Hong Mai also commented on some passages of ancient writings, like the Confucian Classics Yijing 易經 and Shijing 詩經, and rectified errors in earlier Song-period writings like Shen Kuo's 沈括 (1031-1095) collection Mengxi bitan 夢溪筆談 or the collection Dunzhai xianlan 遁齋閑覽 by Chen Zhengmin 陳正敏.
 In spite of all his accurateness and exact research, there are still some errors to be found in his book.
-The Rongzhai suibi is such a rich source of knowledge about the Song period that it was always used by traditional scholars side by side with the Mengqi bitan and Wang Yinglin's 王應麟 Kunxue jiwen 困學紀聞.
+The Rongzhai suibi is such a rich source of knowledge about the Song period that it was always used by traditional scholars side by side with the Mengxi bitan and Wang Yinglin's 王應麟 (1223-1296) Kunxue jiwen 困學紀聞.